framgia/laravel-test-guideline/en/Conventions.md

 ## Folder Structure
 - All Unit Tests MUST be placed inside the `tests/Unit` folder
-- All Integration Test MUST be placed inside the `tests\Feature` folder
+- All Integration Test MUST be placed inside the `tests/Feature` folder
 - Contents of the `Unit` and `Feature` folders MUST have the same structure with the main `app` folder.
 For example, unit tests for file `app/Models/User.php` MUST be written in `tests/Unit/Models/UserTest.php`

 ## Naming Convention